jasmaa/kuiperbowl/README.md

 conda install anaconda::postgresql
 ```

 Ensure you initialize the desired file system location of the database cluster with the -D option.
-By default `/usr/local/pgsql/data`.
+By default `/usr/local/pgsql/data`, but you might run into issues using WSL if you don't use a home subdirectory.
 ```
 mkdir datadir
 pg_ctl -D datadir initdb